DEPARTMENT OF VISUAL & MEDIA ARTS

 Eric Schaefer is a film and media historian who specializes in exploitation film and other marginalized cinemas.
 He is the author of the award-winning "Bold!
 Daring!
 Shocking!
 True!": A History of Exploitation Films, 1919–1959 (Duke University Press), in multiple printings.
 His edited collection, Sex Scene: Media and the Sexual Revolution, was recently published by Duke.

-Dr. Schaefer's essays have been published in Cinema Journal, Film History, Film Quarterly, The Moving Image and other journals, and in anthologies including Looking Past the Screen: Case Studies in American Film History and Method (Duke UP), Sleaze Artists: Cinema at the Margins of Taste, Style, and Politics (Duke UP), American Cinema of the 1960s: Themes and Variations (Rutgers UP), The Wiley-Blackwell History of American Film (Blackwell) and Learning With the Lights Off: Educational Film in the United States (Oxford UP).
+Dr. Schaefer's essays have been published in Cinema Journal, Film Quarterly, The Moving Image and other journals, and anthologies including Looking Past the Screen: Case Studies in American Film History and Method (Duke UP), Sleaze Artists: Cinema at the Margins of Taste, Style, and Politics (Duke UP), American Cinema of the 1960s: Themes and Variations (Rutgers UP), The Wiley-Blackwell History of American Film (Blackwell) and Learning With the Lights Off: Educational Film in the United States (Oxford UP).
 His most recent essays appear, or are forthcoming, in The Journal of Scandinavian Cinema, Film History, and Porn Studies.
-He is working on Massacre of Pleasure: A History of Sexploitation Films, 1960–1979 and on a collection of interviews with "adults only" filmmakers.
+He is working on Massacre of Pleasure: A History of Sexploitation Films, 1960–1979 and a collection of interviews with "adults only" filmmakers.